gracelang/language/languageSpec/spec.md

 Trait objects are objects with certain properties.
-Specifically, a trait object is created by an object constructor that directly contains no field declarations and no executable code, that `use`s only other traits, and that does not `inherit` anything.
+Specifically, a trait object is created by an object constructor that directly contains no field declarations, `inherit` statements, or executable code.
+A trait can `use` other traits.
+Methods in a trait can capture variables in the lexical scope of the trait, so that they can have what is effectively private state, as illustrated in the [Section on private attributes](#No-Private-Attributes).
-Note that a trait can contain a class, which can contain field declarations, and can inherit.
+Note that a trait can contain types, traits, and classes; these classes _can_ contain field declarations, and can inherit.

 Aside from these restrictions, Grace's **trait** syntax and semantics is parallel to the class syntax.